KostyaTretyak/ng-stack/projects/forms/README.md

 control.errors.notExistingErrorCode // Error: Property 'notExistingErrorCode' does not exist...
 ```

-`ValidatorsModel` contains a list of properties extracted from `typeof Validators`, and expected returns types:
+`ValidatorsModel` contains a list of properties extracted from `typeof Validators`,
+additional validators for support `input[type="file"]`, and expected returns types:

 ```ts
 class ValidatorsModel {